The Luskie Family

 The year that Bernard by-passed Mosgiel on the train is unclear but James Casey started his business in 1888 and by 1900 supplied numerous building sites in the prospering city.
 For Bernard, a strong tall young man used to horses, who understood his status in the family hierarchy, it would have been an ideal way to explore Dunedin, indulge his rebellion and contemplate his own future.

 Douglas: “He did the horse driving for quite a while, then applied for a job on the tramways.
 When my grandfather told the man in the pay office his surname, the man said, ‘Too difficult, we’ll call you Luskie.’”

 Herbert (Bernard) Luskie, middle, with two other Dunedin City Council Trams employees during the mid-1920s or early 1930s.
 Herbert told his family he felt lucky to be employed during the Great Depression.

 And so Bernard Orlowski became Herbert (Bert) Luskie, the name with which he married Edith Charlotte Wates in 1905.
 On his marriage certificate he gave his father’s name as August Luskie, carpenter, and his mother as Franciska Luskie, née Annis.

-That marriage certificate effectively cut Herbert from the Orlowski name although he did keep a channel open through supplying his mother’s correct maiden name.
-It is not clear why Bernard became Herbert but the latter may have suited him as Bert had been his nickname in Waihola.
+That marriage certificate effectively cut Herbert and his descendants from the Orlowski name, although he did keep a channel open through supplying his mother’s maiden name.
+It is not clear why Bernard became Herbert but the latter may have suited him, as Bert had been his nickname in Waihola.